quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 MUST use the maximum of the current value and all those in flight.

 When the number of in-flight ack-eliciting packets is larger than the ACK-Eliciting Threshold, an endpoint can expect that the peer will not need to wait for its `max_ack_delay` period before sending an acknowledgement.
 In such cases, the endpoint MAY therefore exclude the peer's 'max_ack_delay' from its PTO calculation.
+If `ignore_order` is enabled and packet(s) are lost, this optimization can cause premature PTOs, so requires extra caution.

 # Implementation Considerations {#implementation}